Graduation information for doctoral students

 How do I submit the ‘Online Graduation Application’?

 Click "Continue" if this is the first time a graduation application has been submitted or "Create a New Application" if one has been submitted previously.

 After all sections are complete, click the "Submit" button.

 The ‘Online Graduation Application’ triggers a review of your academic progress by the Graduate School.
 Students who apply to graduate but appear short of meeting all degree/certificate requirements will be notified by email.
 As the definitive record for graduation clearance, your individual DegreeWorks audit must reflect that you are on track to graduate in a given term.

-Following the successful completion of this defense, the doctoral candidate must submit original, signed copies of the Final Defense Report and Dissertation Title Page to the Graduate School no later than one (1) business day following the published dissertation defense deadline.
-These forms should be signed at the defense by the candidate’s committee.
+Following the successful completion of this defense, the doctoral candidate must submit the Final Defense Report for Dissertation or Scholarly Project to the Graduate School within one business day of the Final Defense.

-Following the successful completion of the dissertation defense, the doctoral candidate must submit one electronic copy of the approved error-free manuscript to the Graduate School (via ProQuest) no later than the published deadline, indicated both on this page as well as on the University calendar.
-Guidelines for the preparation of the dissertation are online at the Center for Graduate Life's website.
+Following the successful completion of the dissertation defense, dissertations must be submitted to ProQuest no later than the published deadline, indicated both on this page as well as on the University calendar.

 At the time of document submission, the doctoral candidate must submit the Doctoral Dissertation Submission & ETD Form to email@example.com.
 Please specify Doctoral Documents in the subject line.
 Ph.D. students must complete the Survey of Earned Doctorates.
 (DNPs, Ed.D.'s, and DBAs are exempt.
 This survey is in addition to any UNC Charlotte or departmental surveys you might be required to complete.).